Historic Archway site set for major housing development after land sale

 Hundreds of homes could be built at the foot of Archway Road and Highgate Hill after a landmark site was acquired by a developer.

-SevernCapital has taken Archway Campus from housing association Peabody and earmarked it for a scheme including affordable and market-priced private housing.
+SevenCapital has taken ownership of Archway Campus from housing association Peabody – though the details of the deal have not been made public – and earmarked it for a scheme including affordable and market-priced private housing.

 Plans could also include student accommodation, private and community amenity space, as well as a park.
 The gross development value will total more than £200million, pending planning approval.